apguerrera/Daisy/README.md

 In systems built with Daisy make collusion among participants difficult while retaining the censorship resistance and correct-execution are benefits of smart contracts.
 Although Daisy can provide collision resistance only if the coordinator is honest, a dishonest coordinator neither censors any of one message. nor tamper with the execution of the final tally.

+## Implementation
+#### Create a voting contract.
+Replaces the existing proxy voting process with a new voting contract, except we will have some additional features in the smart contract to ensure coercion (bribery) resistant voting, powered by the MACI voting system.

+* Daisy will be using existing MKR proxy voting smart contracts.
+It is generally considered a best practice to keep wallets that hold any significant value in cryptocurrency offline as much as possible, i.e. to use a “cold wallet”.
+* To vote, MKR owners must “lock up” their tokens by transferring them to the voting system.
+Once transferred, they can then vote on different proposals with the weight of the MKR that is locked up.
+* The voting proxy contract assures that MKR owners can vote with the full weight of the MKR they own, both for Governance voting and for Executive voting.

 ## Features
 #### No Secondary Keys or ZK-Notes